 Available, delivery time: 1-3 days

-Both products are used by rescue services and in emergency medicine to quickly and easily transport important medical equipment and dressing materials for first aid.
+Both products are used by rescue services and in emergency medicine to transport important medical equipment and bandages for first aid quickly and easily.
 They are particularly important when rapid medical assistance is required, e.g. in the event of accidents or emergencies.

-Many backpacks and emergency bags are potentially suitable as rescue backpacks or rescue bags, but there are some features that should be considered, such as robustness, stability and durability.
-The organisation of the rescue backpacks and emergency bags should be intuitive and clear so that the relevant items can be removed as quickly as possible and in a targeted manner.
+Many backpacks and emergency bags are potentially suitable as rescue backpacks or rescue bags, but there are some features that should be taken into account, such as robustness, stability and durability.
+The organisation of rescue backpacks and emergency bags should be intuitive and clear so that the relevant items can be removed as quickly as possible and in a targeted manner.

 DIN standard 13155 specifies the minimum requirements for medical equipment and consumables in the rescue service.
 Accordingly, the rescue rucksack and emergency bag should fulfil the requirements of the DIN standard.

-Modular bagsor alsoTransparent pocketsare small pockets that can be inserted into the rescue rucksack or the rescue bag to organise the inside, so that utensils and dressing material are clearly arranged and quickly to hand.
+Modular pockets or transparent pockets are small pockets that can be inserted into the rescue rucksack or rescue bag for internal organisation in order to keep utensils and dressing material clearly arranged and quickly to hand.
 The advantage of the modular bags lies in their quick orientation and easy handling.
 The pockets can be exchanged as required in order to adapt to changing requirements and change the internal organisation.

 One advantage of the rescue rucksack over the emergency bag is the ergonomic aspect: the weight carried is evenly distributed.
-Adjustable chest straps and soft shoulder pads ensure that the rucksack sits comfortably and securely.
+Thanks to adjustable chest straps and soft shoulder pads, the rucksack sits comfortably and securely.
 It is therefore particularly suitable for longer periods of use at major events such as festivals or tournaments.

 The practical compartments of the emergency bag, on the other hand, allow even faster and more targeted access in an emergency, depending on the situation.